contentful/slash-developers/docs/php/index.md

 [View the tutorial](/developers/docs/php/tutorials/getting-started-with-contentful-and-php/)

 ### Using the Sync API with PHP
-The Sync API allows you to keep a local copy of all content of a Space up-to-date via delta updates.
+The Sync API allows you to keep a local copy of all content of a space up-to-date via delta updates.
 This tutorial will walk you how to use the Sync API with the Contentful PHP SDK.<br>
 [View the tutorial](/developers/docs/php/tutorials/using-the-sync-api-with-php/)

 ### Getting started with Contentful and Symfony
 How to setup the ContentfulBundle in your Symfony application is explained in this tutorial.<br>
 [View the tutorial](/developers/docs/php/tutorials/getting-started-with-contentful-and-symfony/)

-## Tools and Framework Integrations
+## Tools and integrations

-### Symfony Integration
+### Symfony integration
-A Symfony bundle for integrating with the Contentful APIs (Content Delivery and Content Management)<br>
+A Symfony bundle for integrating with the Contentful APIs (Content Delivery API and Content Management API)<br>
 [View on GitHub](https://github.com/contentful/ContentfulBundle)<br>

 ## Apps

 ### Space template apps
 These apps are the best way to start building your platform with Contentful.
-They show you how to start your project based on example templates available in our Dashboard.
+They show you how to start your project based on example templates available in the Contentful web app.

-Generic Product Catalogue / E-commerce app connected with an example Space in Contentful.<br>
+Generic product catalogue / e-commerce app connected with an example space in Contentful.<br>
 [View on GitHub](https://github.com/contentful/product-catalogue-app-symfony)